Last updated: 05/05/2026

 Provider: Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland; Parent company: Google LLC (USA)

-Purpose: Personalized advertising, conversion tracking, remarketing, campaign success measurement
+Purpose: Personalized advertising, conversion tracking, remarketing, campaign performance measurement

 Category: Marketing